camposer/sapient/README.md

 - Docker 18+
 - Docker Compose 1.18+

+NOTES:
-NOTE: You can ommit the usage of docker and start project modules directly (follow the start script as a reference)
+- You can ommit the usage of docker and start project modules directly (follow the start script as a reference)
+- Build process occurs locally and not in docker containers for performance sake

 ## Start